Amazing low cost laptop option for musicians and creators

 In 2022, I feel no one is served well by buying a computer meant to last at least 5 years with 8GB of memory and a 256GB SSD.
 Musicians and creators especially would be poorly served by Apple’s MacBook Air M2’s base models.
 16GB of memory and a 512GB SSD should be Apple’s base on their entry level models.

-According to Apple, the CPU performance of the M2 is an up to 18% improvement over the M1.
-The Single Core performance of the MacBook Air M2 will be very similar to all other M2 Series processors, because of course they all share the same core.
+CPU single-core performance of the M2 processors in the MacBook Air are very similar to all other M2 Series processors, because of course they all share the same CPU single-core.

 DAW Performance Benchmarks